Learning About American Life

 Learning About American Life with the Emerald Isle Immigration Center in New York, NY

-The Emerald Isle Immigration Center (EIIC) has a long history of helping new immigrants assimilate into their new communities while learning about the culture and history of the United States.
+The Emerald Isle Immigration Center (EIIC) has a long history of helping new immigrants integrate into their new communities while learning about the culture and history of the United States.
 Created in 1988, the center originally guided many Irish immigrants on how to establish roots in this country, including how to open bank accounts, obtain driver’s licenses, access insurance, and apply for visas and Green Cards.
-Through USCIS’ Citizenship and Assimilation Grant Program, EIIC continues to teach lawful permanent residents about what it means to live and thrive in the United States today and the importance of understanding the country’s history.
+Through USCIS’ Citizenship and Integration Grant Program, EIIC continues to teach lawful permanent residents about what it means to live and thrive in the United States today and the importance of understanding the country’s history.

 On July 6, 2018, EIIC organized an Independence Day celebration for its citizenship class students at the New-York Historical Society Museum.
 Students participated in a free guided tour where they could enjoy exhibitions and installations exploring U.S. history.
 They also watched New York Story, a short immersive film about the city’s history.
 The event focused on civic engagement and the vital role of immigrants in shaping the history and government of the United States.